OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • Poor eyelet design – they kept loosening and spinning

-• The sole presented visible signs of wear after a rougher trial
+• The sole presented visible signs of wear after a rougher trail

 PROS